 Experts discuss top issues, from seaweed’s role in climate action to innovations and uses of seaweed as food, fuel, and other products on Maine Calling

-MITC’s Maine North Atlantic Development Office (MENADO) coordinated hosting the first Seagriculture USA 2022 in Portland, ME.
+MITC’s Maine North Atlantic Development Office (MENADO) coordinated hosting the first Seagriculture USA in Portland, ME.
 Lead sponsorship was provided by DECD, MTI, MITC, and MENADO, along with support from Atlantic Sea Farms, North American Kelp, New England Ocean Cluster, Live & Work in Maine, and FocusMaine.
-The event included best practices in harvesting, value creation, and policy innovations to support the growth of the seaweed industry.
+The event drew 300 seaweed experts from Maine and around the world for presentations and discussions regarding best practices in harvesting, value creation, and policy innovations to support the growth of the seaweed industry.

 “The Seagriculture USA conference brought together a great mix of seaweed experts across the global seaweed community to gather, listen, and learn about the future of this industry and what need to do collectively to get there.”